PK12-IB1 - International Baccalaureate: Curriculum Processes

 English Language Proficiency

-If your undergraduate degree was not completed in English or French, you must submit proof of one of the following:
+If your undergraduate degree was not completed in English, you must submit proof of one of the following:

 - IELTS (Academic): Minimum 6.5 in all sections